 Enhao Shi was arrested weeks ago for practicing his faith even against the prohibitions of the law.
 He was sentenced without trial or defence.
 China has in place a harsh crackdown on all "unofficial" Christians, who refuse to sign up to State church.

-Arrest of Shouwang Christians and other believers relentless
+Shi was arrested and detained by police 31marzo for 12 days (see AsiaNews, 6.6.2001, Arrest of Shouwang Christians and other believers relentless

 ).
 He was arrested again June 21 as "suspected of using superstition to undermine law enforcement," which is a serious crime in China.
 Instead, the sentence at the Laogai was imposed administratively, without trial and without the assistance of a lawyer.

 The CHCA is a major "house churche" in China, with several thousand followers.
 In recent months, public safety has ordered the group to suspend all kinds of meetings and confiscated vehicles, musical equipment and about 140 thousand Yuan, almost 16 thousand Euros, the proceeds of donations.
 The police also threatened Shi’s three daughters and their husbands.

 For months, the authorities have been persecuting these groups, preventing them even from meeting to pray.
 In April the authorities in Beijing drove the Church of Shouwang